fernandoandreotti/cinc-challenge2017/README.md

-# ECG classification from single lead short segments using Deep Convolutional Neural Networks and Feature-Based Approaches
+## ECG classification from single-lead segments using _Deep Convolutional Neural Networks_ and _Feature-Based Approaches_

-### Our entry for the Computing in Cardiology Challenge 2017: Atrial Fibrillation (AF) Classification from a short single lead Electrocardiogram (ECG) recording
+#### Our entry for the Computing in Cardiology Challenge 2017: Atrial Fibrillation (AF) Classification from a short single lead Electrocardiogram (ECG) recording

+When using this code, please cite:

+> Andreotti, F., Carr, O., Pimentel, M.A.F., Mahdi, A., & De Vos, M. (2017).
+Comparing Feature Based Classifiers and Convolutional Neural Networks to Detect Arrhythmia from Short Segments of ECG.
+In Computing in Cardiology.
+Rennes (France).

-This repository contains our solution to the Physionet Challenge 2017 by [1], presented at the Computing in Cardiology conference 2017.
+This repository contains our solution [1] to the Physionet Challenge 2017 presented at the Computing in Cardiology conference 2017.
 As part of the Challenge, based on short single-lead ECG segments with 10-60 seconds duration, the classifier should output one of the following classes:

 | Class  | Description |
 | ----- | -------------------:|